-On the island of St Lucia everyone wants to dine with majestic views of the soaring Pitons, at Dasheene’s this dream becomes a reality.
-White linen tablecloths, the cool sea breeze, stars flooding the skies, and a perfect panorama onto the forested slopes of the enigmatic mountain peaks.
-You can choose to sit out on the deck or for those wanting a private experience- the wine cellar boasts a beautiful setting and comes with a private server.
+Dinner with an accompanying view of the stunning Pitons is a reality at Dasheene, Ladera Resort’s impressive restaurant.
+White linen tablecloths, the cool sea breeze, stars flooding the skies, and a perfect panorama of the forested slopes and the enigmatic mountain peaks are the realities here.
+Choose between outdoor seating under the starlit sky or for more privacy – the wine cellar boasts a beautiful setting and comes with a private server.
 Executive Chef Nigel Mitchel and his staff only work with the freshest locally-sourced ingredients provided by local farms and nearby plantations.
 Expect a true Caribbean flair with pickled vegetables in a yam basket, plantain gratin, and sweet potato and coconut soup – all traditional dishes with a contemporary and stylish twist.

-Hotel Chocolat offers more than a heady place to sleep, touted as being the spot to find some of the most imaginative food on the island – Boucan takes diners on a true culinary adventure.
-The idea of every dish having some form of cocoa in it may sound a little tired, yet rather than succumb to gimmicks- Boucan manages to pull the rabbit out of the hat with style and flair.
-The dining space is dramatic with its open plan design allowing the warm night air and wild bats to saunter through.
-Tempt your tastebuds with cacao gin cured mahi-mahi or beef filled Yorkshire pudding with a white chocolate mash.
+Hotel Chocolat offers more than a heady place to sleep – praised as the top spot for finding some of the most imaginative food on the island, Boucan takes diners on a true culinary adventure.
+The idea of every dish having some form of cocoa in it may sound a little tired, yet Boucan manages to pull the rabbit out of the hat with style and flair.
+The dining space is dramatic with its open plan design allowing the warm night air surround you and wild bats to stretch their wings nearby.
+Tempt your taste buds with cacao gin cured mahi-mahi or beef-filled Yorkshire pudding with a white chocolate mash.
 Fall in love with the delicate buttery cacao broth fish bouillon, and finish with any number of the staged chocolate dessert tasting plates.
 This is indulgence at its richest.

 The Coal Pot

 With over half a century beneath its belt – The Coal Pot is considered a St. Lucian dining legend.
 Off the beaten path and a little difficult to find at first, but when you do, you are met with sleepy marina views, uncomplicated fresh fish dishes, and waterfront tables ensure an elegant yet unpretentious experience married with homegrown food.
-Callaloo soup, mussels dripping with white wine and garlic butter, the catch of the day thrown on the grill until black on the outside and fall apart on the fork soft on the inside, and fresh chilled ice-cream.
-We think this is the perfect lunch spot for those who want to sit beside the water and dream the afternoon away.
+Callaloo soup, mussels dripping with white wine and garlic butter, the catch of the day thrown on the grill until black on the outside and falling-apart-on-the-fork soft on the inside, and freshly chilled ice-cream.
+We know this is the perfect lunch spot for those who want to sit beside the water and dream the afternoon away.